-December 6, 2006, Manchester, NH: The law firm of McLane, Graf, Raulerson & Middleton, Professional Association is proud to recognize attorney Jeremy Walker with the second annual Jack B. Middleton Pro Bono Legal Services Award for his outstanding commitment to serving New Hampshire’s poor and underprivileged citizens.
+The law firm of McLane, Graf, Raulerson & Middleton, Professional Association is pleased to honor attorney Christopher M. Dube with the third annual Jack B. Middleton Pro Bono Legal Services Award for his outstanding commitment to serving New Hampshire’s poor and underprivileged citizens.

 Middleton, a senior partner was the first lawyer in private practice to be honored by the New Hampshire Bar Foundation with the Frank Rowe Kenison award for his exemplary work and substantial contributions to the betterment of New Hampshire’s citizens.
 An esteemed trial lawyer for fifty years, Middleton has also given tirelessly to a number of civic organizations, including holding board positions with the United Way, the Mt.
 Washington Observatory and New Hampshire Public Television.